 Historic Architecture models

-This is a contemporary design based on the styles of dark age and medieval Celtic & Pictish High Crosses.
+This is a contemporary design and sculpture by Stuart Fellowes based on the styles of dark age and medieval Celtic & Pictish High Crosses.

 The “Tree Of Life” Celtic Cross is a contemporary design, taking Celtic symbol elements and combining them in this beautiful piece, simple yet full of Meaning.
 This sculpture encapsulates and brings to you the spirit of the tree of life.
 Growth, shelter, protection, provision and spirituality.